muws-workshop/muws-workshop.github.io/content/submission.md

 We welcome contributions with **8-15 pages** that address the [topics of interest](https://muws-workshop.github.io/cfp/).

-Papers should follow the [Springer LNCS proceedings style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
+Papers should follow the CEUR Proceedings style, [Overleaf template](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).
 All submissions must be written in English and must be formatted according to the proceedings style.

 Each submission will be reviewed by at least 3 members of the PC.
 The program committee consists of well-recognized experts (from both academia and industry) in the areas of Semantic Web, the Web, NLP/text processing, knowledge management, visual analytics and Digital Humanities.